[Complete Guide] Differences Between Marine Deep Cycle and Starting Battery

 Performance

-Charge and discharge cycles
+charge and discharge cycles

 • They typically last longer than starter batteries because they are made of thicker plates and more active material that can withstand repeated deep discharges and recharges.